solid/authorization-panel/proposals/TrustedAppsReplacement.md

 Again, it is important to stress that a resource server can ensure that a token is signed by a certain identity provider, but cannot be completely sure that a token is used by a certain application.
 If the application and identity provider are in collusion, the token can be spoofed.

 In the following scenario, Alice is going to go to `https://badguys.com` not knowing that it's a malicious site.
-Bob, however, does know about badguys, and has set up access control rules to prevent badguys from being able to take his data.
+Bob, however, does know about badguys, and has set up access change rules to prevent badguys from being able to take his data.

 This deviates from the [current dpop flow](https://tools.ietf.org/html/draft-fett-oauth-dpop-03) in the following ways: